 There is also no higher contribution rates for PR employees who are aged 65 and above.

-For employees who are 1st and 2nd year PRs, earning $750 or more a month:
+For employees who are 1st-year, 2nd-year, and 3rd-year and onwards PRs, earning $750 or more a month:

 Singapore PR Employee’s Age | Employer’s Contribution (% Of Wage) | Employee’s Contribution (% Of Wage) | |